lywgit/command-note/README.md

-# command-note
+# Command Note
-To keep a note on some command for convenience
+To keep a note on some commands for my own convenience.
+Still exploring how this should be done.